MARS via LASSO: Characterization in terms of Smoothness

-Thus, our estimator $\hat{f}_{n, V}^d$ can be viewed as a least squares estimator under a specific smoothness constraint involving the sum of the Hardy-Krause variations of mixed partial derivatives of orders up to 1.
+Hence, our estimator can be viewed as a least squares estimator under a specific smoothness constraint involving the sum of the Hardy--Krause variations of the particular derivatives defined via $D^{(\alpha)}$.